 What better way of training on your road bike in a traffic-free environment – no traffic lights and with floodlights when it’s dark?

 From the start of October until the end of March, in addition to the regular road bike Tuesday 8:15 till 9:45pm sessions, there is also a Thursday night session at the same time at Palmer Park where you can bring along your road bike and get in some practice without any pesky traffic in the way.
 This will continue through to mid-March, apart from the Xmas closing.
 There are floodlights when it is dark, so the nights drawing in shouldn’t stop anyone from joining in with the track practice if they’d like to.
 All you need to do is turn up with your road bike and a helmet, sign on at reception, pay the £6 fee and read the instructions on track protocol.

 Something that often confuses novices to track racing is how to your position yourself and to pass other riders.
 Dick Poole has prepared this handy summary on the subject of track positioning.

-Contact Dick Poole for more information about track racing.
+Contact our track secretary for more information about track racing.